-We have audited the consolidated financial statements of The International Cricket Council Limited (formerly The International Cricket Council) ("ICC" or the "Company") and its subsidiaries (together the "Group"), which comprise the consolidated statement of financial position of the Group as at 31 December 2019, and the consolidated statement of comprehensive income, consolidated statement of changes in members' funds and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of The International Cricket Council Limited ("ICC" or the "Company") and its subsidiaries (together the "Group"), which comprise the consolidated statement of financial position of the Group as at 31 December 2020, and the consolidated statement of comprehensive income, consolidated statement of changes in members' funds and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2019, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2020, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").